File Transfer using TCP Socket in C

 - server.c

-The client.c file contains the code for client-side, which read the text file and sends it to the server and the server.c file receives the data from the client and saves it in a text file.
+The client.c file contains the code for the client-side, which read the text file and sends it to the server and the server.c file receives the data from the client and saves it in a text file.

 Client